cortexlib/box/README.md

 ## Welcome

-The Cortex Library is small, personal collection of libraries and classes for C++20.
+The Cortex Library is small, personal collection of types, functions and utilities.

 Cortex Library is available from the [Trove](https://tropepi.dev) CRS repository.
 Head to the [Install](#install) section to get up and running.